Carmen Barros: Biography

 In 2017, she received the Caleuche Award for her career from the Minister of Culture, Ernesto Ottone, and Chileactores.
 In March of the same year, she was honored as a Distinguished Public Person by the Municipality of Providencia.

 Personal life

 Her son Jaime Amunátegui Barros married Jacqueline Pinochet Hiriart on 24 January 1984 in Cerro Castillo, and the couple had two children: Sofía and Jaime Augusto Amunátegui Pinochet.
 In 2016, Barros told CNN Chile that Pinochet Hiriart "believed that I was a communist for being an artist."

 Barros' daughter, Loreto Amunátegui Barros, was governor of Chacabuco Province from 2000 to 2006.

-Carmen Barros defines herself as a Bacheletista – a supporter of President Michelle Bachelet.
+Carmen Barros defined herself as a Bacheletista – a supporter of President Michelle Bachelet.
+She died on 21 December 2023, at the age of 98.